A STEPS COMMUNITY ART ENGAGEMENT PROJECT

-NoVacancy as part of the City of Toronto’s StrollTO initiative supports one-time artistic activations of vacant storefronts by working alongside local arts organizations like STEPS to create artistic opportunities for artists, support local neighbourhoods and businesses, and provide critical financial support to BIPOC and youth artists during the pandemic.
+NoVacancy as part of the City of Toronto’s StrollTO initiative supports one-time artistic activations of vacant storefronts by working alongside local community art engagement and arts organizations like STEPS to create artistic opportunities for artists, support local neighbourhoods and businesses, and provide critical financial support to BIPOC and youth artists during the pandemic.

 In partnership with DUKE Heights BIA and inspired by the BIA’s slogan “Move here.
 Work here.
 Build here.
 Grow here”, a group of multidisciplinary artists cultivate new energy in underutilized spaces located at one of the highest points in the city along Finch Ave West in North York, Ontario.
 From murals and vibrant illustrations to mixed media and artwork that engaged local youth groups, it was a collaborative effort to spark the community’s imagination and reach new heights through creative placemaking and public art.

 NoVacancy is also part of STEPS’ I HeART Main Street, a program supporting Business Improvement Areas (BIAs) by providing artist fee subsidies and other in-kind support to bring more public art to main streets across Ontario as part of pandemic recovery strategies.